useful-toys/slf4j-toys/README.md

 [main] 25/11/2015 14:38:52 INFO dao - FAIL [OutOfQuota]: dao/saveUser; 0,1s; 1,5MB
 ```

-Such messages are not only easily readable, but also easily parsable for statistics and for data mining.
+Such messages are not only easily readable, but also easily parsable for later automatic investigation, like statistics and  data mining.

 Most of SLF4J-TOYS is a sort of log message builder, that suggests a coding convention for consistent logging, like:
 ```